Home » Career Guidance » HR Interview Questions for Freshers (2023 Detailed Guide with Answers)

 Currently, my short-term goal is to nail this interview and get placed in a reputed company like yours, and my long-term goals are to climb up the ladder and see myself as a respectable executive within the company.

-Sometimes, during an HR interview, questions for freshers become challenging.
+Sometimes, during an HR interview, answering questions for freshers becomes challenging.
 This is a commonly asked interview question that interviewers use as an example to test the humbleness of an interviewee.
 Here, they ask you to think about what you would rate your skills.
 While some people think it’s better to say no, you can try providing a positive response.

 Answer: